Corplex wins at the MRW National Recycling Awards for its closed-loop recycling system

 Corplex has won the Circular Economy Initiative category at this year’s MRW National Recycling Awards at the Hilton London Metropole.
 Corplex took the top honours for its innovative closed-loop recycling system for out-of-home (OOH) media.
 At the centre of the project is Corplex’s new multi-million-pound 22,000 sq ft de-inking facility at its Gloucester site.

 “We are thrilled and proud to have won this award in a very competitive category,” said Corplex CEO Lucas van der Schalk.
 “It’s not only a testament to the hard work and investment that we’ve put into making the closed-loop system a reality, but also to the power of collaboration.
-We’d like to thank Global Media and The Delta Group for their expertise in creating this world-first project, which reduces waste and carbon footprint in outdoor advertising.”
+We’d like to thank Global and The Delta Group for their expertise in creating this world-first project, which reduces waste and carbon footprint in outdoor advertising.”

 The closed loop facility was also recognised at this year’s Made in Britain Impact Awards.
 Corplex was awarded Runner-Up in the Innovation of the Year category.
 The company was also shortlisted for a Sustainability of the Year award, further recognition for Corplex’s ongoing commitment to driving sustainable change through innovation.